Animesh420/Notes/CloudComputingConcepts/week3/README_P2P_structured.md

             - so the largest finger table entry for N=80, which is to left of K=42, (in the circle) is 16
             - Now for 16 finger table is {0: 32, 1: 32, 2: 32, 3: 32, 4: 32, 5: 80, 6: 80} # calculated same as for N=80
-            - Now 16 follows the same rule, forwards the request to nearest neighbor that is to left of 42, i.e. 32
+            - Now 16 follows the same rule, forwards the request to the nearest neighbor that is to left of 42, i.e. 32
             - Now at 32 the finger table is {0: 45, 1: 45, 2: 45, 3: 45, 4: 80, 5: 80, 6: 96} so it does not have any entry which is left of 42
             - so it passes on to its successor which N=45 and for K=42 file is stored at next greater peer id that is 45
             - This way we find the file